JuliaPluto/HypertextLiteral.jl/README.md

     @print htl"""<tag double="$qval" single='$qval' />"""
     #-> <tag double="&#34;h&#38;b'" single='"h&#38;b&#39;' />

 Unquoted attributes are supported.
-Here the escaping is extensive, including whitespace.
+Here the escaping is extensive.
 Note that adjacent expressions (not separated by a space) are permitted, the resulting attribute value is concatenated.

     one = "key="
     two = "bing >"